Sleeping winter away – secrets of hibernating wildlife

 Common Poorwill, Chordeiles minor.

-Common Poorwill, Chordeiles minor, is the only bird known to hibernate.
-(Gavin Keefe Schaefer / Wiki; cc by 2.0)
+Common Poorwill, only bird known to hibernate (Gavin Keefe Schaefer / Wiki CC BY 2.0)

-Common Poorwills (Chordeiles minor) are the only birds known to “hibernate.”
-They enter a state called “torpor,” not quite as deep as hibernation, but just as effective.
-Their metabolic rate slows down, and body temperature drops.
+Common Poorwills, Chordeiles minor, are the only birds known to “hibernate.”
+They enter a state called “torpor,” not quite as deep as hibernation but just as effective.
+Their metabolic rate slows, and their body temperature drops.
 This allows them to endure long periods when their primary food, flying insects, isn’t available.
 Studies show they remain completely inactive for as much as 90 percent of the winter.

 These birds go into torpor in warm weather, too, if their food supply is insufficient or temperatures drop.
-They live year-round in open, shrubby or grassy areas of the Southwest and spread out across the western half of the US during their breeding season.
-Hopi Indians called them Hölchoko,”the sleeping one.”
-More about birds
+They live year-round in open, shrubby, or grassy areas of the Southwest and spread out across the western half of the U.S. during their breeding season.
+Hopi Indians called them Hölchoko,” the sleeping one.”
+All about birds

 I carry my blankie with me

-The features of the Eastern Red Bat (Lasiurus borealis) shown below are a bit hard to discern because it’s partially wrapped in its long, furry tail membrane.
+The features of the Eastern Red Bat, Lasiurus borealis, shown below, are a bit hard to discern because it’s partially wrapped in its long, furry tail membrane.
 Unlike many other bat species, this one doesn’t roost or hibernate in caves or mines.
-Instead, they spend summer in trees and also hibernate there in winter, hanging in tree hollows or even on exposed tree trunks (there are some reports of finding them under leaf litter on the ground).
+Instead, they spend their summer in trees and also hibernate there in winter, hanging in tree hollows or even on exposed tree trunks (there are some reports of finding them under leaf litter on the ground).

 Eastern Red Bat (Lasiurus borealis).

-Red Bats are solitary except when joining together during migration and in the spring when mothers have pups.
-The bats live across the US in the summer, and those in more northern areas migrate south to more tolerable places in the fall.
+Eastern Red Bats are solitary except when joining together during migration and when mothers have pups in the spring.
+The bats live across the U.S. in the summer, and those in more northern areas migrate south to more tolerable places in the fall.
 More about bats

 No admittance!

 Land snails carry their hibernaculum with them—it’s their shell!
 They fatten up ahead of winter and then burrow into soil or beneath leaf litter for a safe place to hibernate.
-They seal up the opening of their shell with layers of dried mucus called an epiphragm.
+Then, they seal up the opening of their shell with layers of dried mucus called an epiphragm.

 Epiphragm sealing the opening of a hibernating Roman Snail, Helix pomatia.